CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
 For the second part of the <code>phase_calibration</code> function, an in-depth analysis of the phase signal is conducted.
 An angular histogram is constructed from the complete set of phase values within the file, with <code>histo_init</code> function.
-In the case of Vertical PFM measurements, it's common to observe two peaks separated by approximately 180°.
+In the case of Vertical PFM measurements, it's common to observe two peaks separated by approximately 180° (INSERER LIEN BIBLIO).
 These two peaks can either be fitted (with <code>fit_peak_hist</code> function) using a <code>Gaussian</code> model (function in <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/core/basic_func.py">utils/core/basic_func.py</a></code> script) for improved precision or their maxima can be directly extracted for enhanced robustness and efficiency.
 The setting <code>histo_phase_method</code> allows for the selection of either of these methods.
 In the event of a fitting failure, the <code>maximum</code> method is applied.
 The phase difference and the positions of these two peaks are then extracted.
-During PFM measurements, a phase offset is typically present, and phase inversion can occur.
+During PFM measurements, a phase offset is typically present, and phase inversion can occur (INSERER LIEN BIBLIO).
 Therefore, it's imperative to identify both peaks within the histogram and assign them target phase values.
 </p>

 <p align="center" width="100%">